 The Glute Bridge on a Stability Ball will quickly strengthen muscles responsible for protecting the lower back in all three planes of movement.

 Tight hip flexors are also a source of lower back pain.
 In fact, it’s not very common to have both lower back pain and healthy, well-conditioned hip flexors.

 Hip flexors are often an under trained muscle group.
 When the hip flexors are tight they pull on your lower back, arching it while standing and lying down.
 So, your back is always in an arched position, when you’re working, sitting, and while sleeping.

 A good test to tell if you have tight hip flexors is to lie on the floor and see if you can slide your hand under your lower back.
 If you have loose, flexible hip flexors your lower back will lie flat on the floor.
 Conversely, tight hip flexors will arch your lower back up off the floor and will continuously strain your lower back.

 Remember to posteriorly tilt your pelvis when in position, this will increase the stretch across the flexors.

 How to Relieve Lower Back Pain – The Keys

 Keep doing these exercises and you’ll notice that your non-chronic back pain has disappeared.
-It might take a while, but you should quickly see some improvement.
+It might take a while for complete relief, but you should quickly see some improvement.
 If you have chronic back pain, pain that is constant, please see a medical doctor to be evaluated.

 Persistence will pay off.